 ARTICLE VIII: Membership Assistance

-The club shall enact appropriate rules to minimize interference in the operation between stations of its members.
-It shall formulate adequate plans for disposition of any cases of interference to other radio services where reported as caused by any amateur radio station in the area of the club’s jurisdiction.
-The club, through designated Interference, Public Relations and Operating Committees, will provide technical advice to members concerning equipment design and operation to assist in frequency observance, clean signals, uniform practice and absence of spurious radiations from club member stations.
-The club shall also maintain a program to foster and guide public relations.
+The club shall assist in the investigation of any cases of interference to other radio services where reported as caused by any amateur radio station in the club’s area of operation.
+The club will provide technical advice to members concerning equipment design and operation to assist in frequency observance, clean signals, uniform practice and absence of spurious radiations from club member stations.

 ARTICLE IX: Club Assets

+Section 1.
 No equipment shall be purchased before funds are available to cover the cost.
+Any equipment given to the club shall be considered an unconditional donation and shall be accompanied by a written acknowledgment from the donor.
+Equipment may be loaned to the club only at the owner’s risk for damage or loss of that equipment.Section 2.
 A Petty Cash fund will be established to cover day to day expenses.
 The Petty Cash fund is set at $100 between monthly general business meetings.
-Money expended from the Petty Cash fund must be approved by a club officer and receipt presented at the next meeting for reimbursement.
+Money expended from the Petty Cash fund must be approved by a club officer member of the Board of Directors and receipt presented at the next meeting for reimbursement.
 The Petty Cash fund can be suspended or reinstated by a vote of the membership.